Emmacharleswilson/fab-fitness/README.md

 - Confirm users who are not logged in do not have the option to add a product to the wishlist.
 - Confirm users who are logged in do have the option to add an item to their WishList.
 - Confirm users who are not logged in are redirected to the login page when clicking the WishList link.
-- Products details links correctly redirects to the correct page when clicking the link on the WishList Page.
+- Products details links correctly redirect to the correct page when clicking the link on the WishList Page.
 - Removing an item from the WishList working correctly, correctly reflected within the database.

 **Admin**